 What a Redesign Should Include

-A proper redesign goes beyond making things look prettier.
+A proper redesign goes beyond looking prettier.
 It should address:

 Think your site might be due for a refresh?
-Learn about our web design services or request a free website audit.
+Learn about my web design services or request a free website audit.